thewca/wca-regulations-january-2026/wca-regulations.md

         - 2i1b) Earplugs and earmuffs (but not electronic headphones and earbuds).
         - 2i1c) Non-electronic hand warmers.
         - 2i1d) Food and drink.
     - 2i2) The following electronic aids are not permitted at any point during the attempt.
-Exception: If non-permitted aids are discovered, completed attempts need not be disqualified if the competitor did not receive assistance from their use, at the discretion of the WCA Delegate (see [Regulation A5b](regulations:regulation:A5b)), however the competitor must not be permitted to perform any further attempts with such aids.
+Exception: if non-permitted aids are discovered, completed attempts need not be disqualified if the competitor did not receive assistance from their use, at the discretion of the WCA Delegate (see [Regulation A5b](regulations:regulation:A5b)), however the competitor must not be permitted to perform any further attempts with such aids.
         - 2i2a) Front facing camera monitors.
 Competitors may use cameras at the solving station as long as the live feed of the camera is not visible to the competitor at any point.
         - 2i2b) Electronic headphones and ear buds worn in/over the ear, including those not plugged in or connected.
 Exception: medical devices of this sort may be used if the competitor does not have a comfortable non-electronic alternatives (e.g. if the competitor has a personal hearing aid).
     - 2i4) Competitors should turn off all cell phone notifications while competing to avoid disturbing the competition.